 As a franchisor, your job is to create a strong marketing strategy that will help every branch maximize its marketing potential while ensuring brand consistency every step of the way.
 You should trust your franchisees to manage their branches only if you have done your part of the job beforehand.
 Here is what belongs to you:

-- Create customizable content.
 One of the problems in franchisor-franchisee relationships is that individual locations don’t have time for marketing.
 The first step here is to distribute branded assets and templates.
 Let regions and locations customize certain elements with others locked, thus empowering franchisees to be active online while keeping your branding intact.

-- Solidify your position on social media.
 To align, provide social media guidelines for location pages and clearly define appropriate and inappropriate online behavior, including compliance information.
 Use Facebook Location Pages to help customers find local businesses faster.

-- Laser-target local audiences to generate more sales.
 Allow franchisees to boost posts and expand their reach when needed.

-- Listen to your customers and collect critical business insights.
 Monitor what’s being said about your brand, services/products, or competitors in real-time and respond right away.

-- Collect feedback from customers to improve their experience.
 Understand your customers and turn unhappy moments into opportunities for repeat sales.

-- Train franchisees so they adopt tools and feel supported.
 As franchisees go to market, they need more support and training from the central office.
 The learning curve encompasses franchise identity, marketing initiatives, special programs, lead nurturing, etc.

-- Oversee franchise performance to correct flaws.
 Get a bird’s-eye view of the entire franchise as well as an overview of the latest activities and their outcomes.
 Identify the teams that are doing well and those that need some assistance.

 Managing all your franchise marketing systems may be daunting, but it’s attainable with resources in place.
-Today more and more emerging franchises are turning to marketing platforms for digital marketing automation and campaign result measurements.
+Today more and more emerging franchises are turning to market platforms for digital marketing automation and campaign result measurements.
 If you’re looking for a solution to tackle the above-mentioned challenges, PromoRepublic can be your growth accelerator.